schawla7/CritiqueCortex/README.md

 ## How it works

-- Automatically activates on Amazon & Walmart product pages
+- Automatically activates on Amazon, Walmart, Ebay & Best Buy product pages
 - Injects a floating panel and scrapes:
   - **Product info** (title, ID/ASIN)
   - **All visible reviews**